Canadian Pacific Railway: Building the railway, 1881–1886

-On November 7, 1885, the last spike was driven at Craigellachie, British Columbia.
+On November 7, 1885, the last spike was driven at Craigellachie, British Columbia by one of the CPR directors, Donald Smith.
 Four days earlier, the last spike of the Lake Superior section was driven in just west of Jackfish, Ontario.
 While the railway was completed four years after the original 1881 deadline, it was completed more than five years ahead of the new date of 1891 that Macdonald gave in 1881.

 In Eastern Canada, the CPR had created a network of lines reaching from Quebec City to St. Thomas, Ontario, by 1885 – mainly by buying the Quebec, Montreal, Ottawa & Occidental Railway from the Quebec government and by creating a new railway company, the Ontario and Quebec Railway (O&Q).
 It also launched a fleet of Great Lakes ships to link its terminals.
 Through the O&Q, the CPR had effected purchases and long-term leases of several railways, and built a line between Perth, Ontario, and Toronto (completed on May 5, 1884) to connect these acquisitions.
 The CPR obtained a 999-year lease on the O&Q on January 4, 1884.
 In 1895, it acquired a minority interest in the Toronto, Hamilton and Buffalo Railway, giving it a link to New York and the Northeast United States.

 Donald Smith, later known as Lord Strathcona, drives the last spike of the CPR, at Craigellachie, November 7, 1885.
 Completion of the transcontinental railway was a condition of BC's entry into Confederation.